 The proactive and timely communication of business transactions is essential to allowing effective tax management.
 Effective communication at the planning stage of our Horizon 2&3 mega-programmes* and M&A activity ensures that tax risks and opportunities inherent in transactions are managed effectively.

 The Board is ultimately responsible for tax governance.
-The Board has delegated this responsibility to the Group Finance Director who reports to the Board as required.
+The Board has delegated this responsibility to the Chief Financial Officer who reports to the Board as required.
 The Board is responsible for ensuring there is an appropriate framework for the implementation and oversight of the identification and management of tax risk.

-The Head of Tax is responsible for the day to day management of the group’s tax affairs.
-The Head of Tax holds relevant professional qualifications and is required to maintain their professional competence via the CPD requirements of these professional bodies.
+The Head of Financial Control, Tax & Treasury is responsible for the day to day management of the Group’s tax affairs.
+This individual holds relevant professional qualifications and is required to maintain their professional competence via the CPD requirements of these professional bodies.